Deformable-Object-Tracking-HTWG/Report/04_conclusion.md

 # Conclusion

-Deformable object tracking remains a complex yet highly impactful area within computer vision, particularly for applications in healthcare, sports, and human-computer interaction.
+Deformable Object Tracking remains a complex yet highly impactful area within computer vision, particularly for applications in healthcare, sports, and human-computer interaction.
 This project explored the challenges of tracking non-rigid objects, focusing on sports equipment such as resistance bands and gymnastic balls.
 By reviewing several approaches, the SpatialTracker method was identified as the most suitable for the task due to its ability to capture complex deformations over time.

 In the next step, we made several adaptations to the SpatialTracker.
 To handle longer videos without running into memory limitations, we implemented a sliding window approach.
 Furthermore, we added another monocular depth estimator called Video Depth Anything and a segmentation pipeline to automatically extract the region of interest.
 Additionally, we created a video library for testing purposes and used a time-of-flight camera to generate ground-truth depth data.